Strivin0311/long-llms-learning/methodology/long-term_memory_sec/external_memory_bank.md

 # External MemoryBank
-*Here's some resources about External MemoryBank*
+*Here're some resources about External MemoryBank*

 ### Intro